ibesty/acme_synology.sh/README.md

 ## 🛠 Environment Variables

-Before running the script, export the following variables:
+Before running the script, make sure you have the following variables:

 ```sh
 export DOMAIN="yourdomain.com"